 As the education funding system has evolved, Nebraska has relied more heavily on local sources of revenue such as property taxes to fund its public education.
-In 2015/16, Nebraska schools were the second most reliant on property taxes as a source of revenue in the country.2 That reliance has created problems in trying to make state funding equitable between districts that have high property values on which to draw for tax purposes and those that don't.
+In 2018/19, Nebraska schools were the second most reliant on property taxes as a source of revenue in the country.5 That reliance has created problems in trying to make state funding equitable between districts that have high property values on which to draw for tax purposes and those that don't.

-Today, the dialogue about how the state can best use education funding to provide adequately for the education of all students is shaped by Nebraska's changing demographics - a declining rural population, skyrocketing agricultural land values and increased student needs in many areas.
+Today, the dialogue about how the state can best use education funding to provide adequately for the education of all students is shaped not only by equity considerations but also Nebraska's changing demographics - increasing racial and ethnic diversity throughout the state, a declining rural population and increased student needs in many areas.